-- 25 Catchment-averaged denudation rates were calculated for each sample using the CAIRN (Catchment-Averaged denudation Rates from cosmogenic Nuclides) method (Mudd et al., 2016), which estimates production and shielding factors on a pixelby-pixel basis, rather than a catchment-averaged shielding factor as in more commonly used CRN analysis packages such as CRONUS (Baleo et al., 2008).
-(Cosmic-Ray prOduced NUclide Systematics in Earth) (Balco et al., 2008).
-An average rock density of 2650 kg m-3 was used (the default for CAIRN).
-Snow shielding was determined for the Ganga catchment using - 30 data downloaded from the Global Land Ice Measurements from Space (GLIMS) Glacier Database (Armstrong et al., 2005); production rates beneath snow covered areas were assumed to be zero.
-The GLIMS data suggest that ~14 % of the Ganga catchment is glaciated (Fig. 1), which is ~12 % higher than estimates in Lupker et al. (2012) which were produced prior to the completion of the GLIMS database in this region.
+Catchment-averaged denudation rates were calculated for each sample using the CAIRN (Catchment-Averaged denudatIon Rates from cosmogenic Nuclides) method (Mudd et al., 2016), which estimates production and shielding factors on a pixel-by-pixel basis, rather than a catchmentaveraged shielding factor as in more commonly used CRN analysis packages such as CRONUS (Cosmic-Ray prOduced NUclide Systematics in Earth) (Balco et al., 2008).
+An average rock density of $2650 \text{ kg m}^{-3}$ was used (the default for CAIRN).
+Snow shielding was determined for the Ganga catchment using data downloaded from the Global Land Ice Measurements from Space (GLIMS) glacier database (Armstrong et al., 2005); production rates beneath snow-covered areas were assumed to be zero.
+The GLIMS data suggest that $\sim 14\%$ of the Ganga catchment is glaciated (Fig. 1), which is $\sim 12\%$ higher than estimates in Lupker et al. (2012) which were produced prior to the completion of the GLIMS database in this region.
 The proportion of catchment glacier cover is likely to have been notably higher during the early Holocene, and as such, production rates may have been lower when averaged over the full catchment.
 We therefore consider the production and erosion rates calculated for ancient deposits as maximum values.